MatiasVL/switchfully-version-control-git/40-databases-java/20-orm-jpa/src/main/java/codelab02/README.md

 ### Delete
 1. We only have one jdbcTemplate left!
 Go to the `CountryRepository` and change the delete method so that it uses hibernate.
-    1. You'll need to lookup the country that will be deleted first
+    1. You'll need to lookup the country that will be deleted first.
-1. Deleting people.
-    1. Given the name of a person, delete him from the database
-        1. What should happen if the person does not exist?
+    1. Make sure that all edge cases still work